 Birchwood is one of the most popular types of wood.
 This wood is highly durable and is resistant to decay, insect damage, and environmental factors.
 Birchwood is widely available in most parts of the world, and it is frequently used in European chess sets because of its low cost.
-Birchwood is light brown or nearly white in color, with straight grain and slight variations between boards.
+Birchwood is light brown or nearly white in colour, with straight grain and slight variations between boards.
 It is also relatively stable when dried, although it loses about 15% of its mass during the process.

 Ebony is the darkest wood and is also called black wood.
-It is used in high-end musical instruments, and its fine luster is highly sought after.
+It is used in high-end musical instruments, and its fine lustre is highly sought after.
 Rosewood is also a popular choice for luxury chess sets, and is used in some folding sets.
 It is hard and uniform, but also exhibits reddish tinges.
 It is an excellent wood for making chess pieces, so it's no surprise that many prestigious players and collectors prefer this material.

 They are popular among players of all levels

 Wooden chess pieces have many advantages over plastic chess pieces.
 Not only is wood attractive but it is also highly durable and difficult to break.
 Wooden chess pieces are a great choice for kids, frequent transport, and clumsy players.
 However, wooden chess pieces can get quite expensive.
 If you are looking for the perfect set for your child or home, here are a few tips to help you choose the right one for your home.